Positive and Transcultural Psychotherapy

 Sometimes we need someone to remind us to look at the big picture instead of fixating on just one detail.
+(N. Peseschkian)

 Joanna Lauth

-Consultant of Positive Psychotherapy
+Positive and Transcultural Psychotherapy

 About Me